LiskArchive/lisk-sdk/sdk/README.md

 ### Testing local changes to `lisk-sdk/elements`

-Before testing local changes to `lisk-sdk/elements`, follow the above steps for installation/building of dependencies and then run,
+Before testing local changes to `lisk-sdk/elements`, follow the above steps for installation/building of dependencies and then run:

 1. `npx lerna link`

-Once you have linked your local repo, everytime you make changes in `lisk-sdk/elements` you must run `npm run build` before testing.
+2. Once you have linked your local repo, everytime you make changes in `lisk-sdk/elements` you must build packages before testing:

+   a.
+To build all packages: `npm run build`

+   b.
+To build specific package: `lerna run build --scope <package name>`
+   Example: `lerna run build --scope @liskhq/lisk-p2p`

+   c.
+To build packages that have been modified in your branch: `lerna run build --since <branch name>` Example:`lerna run build --since development`

 **Note:** In case you face any issues during the installation make sure you have the right version of `npm` and `node` and try to install from scratch by running, `npm run clean:node_modules && rm -rf ./node_modules`.